 Contact your Illinois State Representative and let them know how important it is to protect our front-line workers and first responders.
 Not sure who to contact?
 Use this website to find your representatives.

 On April 13, 2020 Illinois announced that it will be easier for first responders and front-line workers to make a workers' compensation claim if they contract the novel Coronavirus.
 Without this amendment, it would have been difficult to prove that the employee caught the virus in the course of their employment, as opposed to contracting by some other means.
 By enacting this amendment, Illinois is ensuring that first responders and front-line workers will be afforded protections under their employers' workers' compensation insurance.
-Marker & Crannell has experienced workers' compensation attorneys who will fight to make sure that Naperville's heroes are protected.
+Marker & Crannell has experienced workers' compensation attorneys who will fight to make sure that Naperville's and Aurora's heroes are protected.

 Workers' Compensation Claims for First Responders and Front-Line Workers Who Contract Covid-19